Noble, Denis. Dance to the Tune of Life: Biological Relativity. Cambridge, Cambridge 2016. NF; 1/21.

 (C)onsider the smallest independent unit in cells, which is the proton (the centre of a hydrogen ion).
 Its diameter is about 1 fm (10 to the minus 15 of a meter).
 If we could magnify the proton up to the size of a cell, the edge of the cell would be beyond the edge of the solar system.

 The cell itself is tiny but everything in it is inconceivably tinier.
 It’s hard to imagine a way that giant objects in the solar system could influence a human germ cell if it survives and reproduces.
-But we no question things happening to a human being before they have children dynamically affects their brain and circulatory system through their lively circulating environment, and that those subtly changed systems could influence things in some of their body’s cells including germ cells.
+But of course things happening to a human being before they have children dynamically affect their brain and circulatory system through their lively circulating environment, and maybe those subtly changed systems could influence things in some of their body’s cells including germ cells.
 If so, the biological and ideological door would be “open” to a subtly different ovum cell, for example, that could do its business of how its DNA expresses itself in a new individual a little differently than its DNA would otherwise “dictate”.

 This brings us to a controversial idea in biology and evolution called inheritance of acquired characteristics.
 Old Charles Darwin said he believed that the characteristics animals acquire during their lives prior to reproduction can be passed on to offspring, but he didn’t describe just how that could happen.
 Brilliant though he was, of course he didn’t understand DNA, RNA, and proteins either.
 A near-contemporary biologist, Jean-Baptiste Lamarck, became well-known for believing in inheritance of acquired characteristics, and Lamarck is dismissed by neo-Darwinists, believing as they do that the “Selfish Gene” that is inherited is simply DNA, nothing else, and that DNA couldn’t possibly be influenced by an organism’s life experiences.